andymadge/andymadge.github.io/_posts/2006-05-16-how-to-repair-windows-xp2000-if-you-are-unable-to-boot-into-windows.md

 categories:
   - Computers
 ---
-Go [here](http://www.techspot.com/vb/post63828-1.html) for very good instructions on how to get your PC up and running again if it won&#8217;t boot.
+Go [here](http://www.techspot.com/vb/post63828-1.html) for very good instructions on how to get your PC up and running again if it won't boot.